ryan-tabar/Sudoku-game-using-SDL2/README.md

 - Open Microsoft Visual Studio
 - Click "Clone a repository"
 - Copy and paste respository link
-- Hit F5 to build and run (in either Debug or Release)
+- Compile and run in x86 mode in either Debug or Release
 - If you want to run from the generated executable, make sure the dll files and resource folder are in the same directory as the executable.

 ## Framework diagram